Jpang9/Website/_posts/2022-11-12-RedLineStealer.markdown

 <br>
 <br>

+### Back to Original Binary
 ![ThreadCreation](/images/RedLineStealer/DecryptionThreadCalls.png)
 Performs Multithreading to quickly decrypt the encrypted data.
 <br>
 <br>

 ![Threaded Decryption Instruction](/images/RedLineStealer/DecryptionInstructionThreaded.png)<br>
-Red - Convert string to UTF-16 <br>
+Red - Either converts string into another format or is used for the decryption process <br>
 Blue - The Decryption Instruction <br>
 Pink - Add Decrypted string on top of previous string <br>
 <br>